 If the lender rejects your complaint, go to the Ombudsman

-Don’t be surprised if Amigo or another lender says some variation on No, the loan was affordable or We based our decision to lend on your application which was inaccurate.
+Lenders seem to reject many complaints and hope you give up!
+So don’t be surprised if a lender says No, the loan was affordable or We based our decision to lend on your application which was inaccurate.

 Are you likely to win your Ombudsman complaint?

-Getting help with guarantor loan complaints
+Complicated cases & help with guarantor loan complaints